 ROE is a measure of profit earned in comparison to the total amount of stockholder equity.
 ROE was selected as a relevant performance goal because it is an effective measure of financial success and it is commonly used within the title industry.
-The use of ROE as a performance goal encourages executive officers to pursue responsible growth and investment opportunities that provide desired returns.
+The use of ROE as a encourages performance goal executive officers to pursue responsible growth and investment opportunities that provide desired returns.
 Moreover, we believe that ROE is a measure that is clearly understood by both our executive officers and stockholders.

-Performance Measure

-Adjusted Pre-Tax Title Margin Relating to Our Title
+Adjusted Pre-Tax Title Margin Relating to Our Title Segment

-Sagment